kidaa/development-resources/development-roadmap/README.md

 be actually placed in this repo?

+### Multithreading

+Make LilyPond take advantage of current multithreaded processors.
+This will be hard, as there are many interdependent things in LilyPond.
+Mentoring from one of the main authors (Han-Wen or Jan) may be necessary.

 ### Music fonts:
 - adding a framework for easy switching between various fonts, support Gonville
 - making font weight independent from size
-- adding variants of font glyphs
+- adding variants of font glyphs (on-line and on-space, shortened, narrowed)
 - clening up mf code
-- parametrizing code so that other style glyphs could be easily produced from it (what i did with naturals)
+- parametrizing code so that one can easily produce a differently styled font from it (example: what i did with naturals, commit 166d6eab595)

 ### Typesetting engine improvements

-Here are some of
+Here are some of the most important and prominent (i.e. affecting a lot of scores and requiring significant amount of manual adjustments to fix) issues related to how the output looks like.
 They are mostly related to spacing.
 - area spacing
-- magnetic spacing
+- magnetic skylines
-- elastic placement
+- elastic dynamic/text placement
-- lyrics
+- lyrics alignment and other stuff, most notably issue 2456
-- default page margins&layout

 ### Improving partcombine